The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

+where $\rho_m$ is the map defined in the previous proposition. \end{prop} Proposition~\ref{prop: rsw and map rho_m} is a rephrasing of a result proven in Kato~\cite[Lemma~4.3]{Kato}\footnote{A (quite technical) proof of it with some extra details can be found in \cite[Section 4.2.1]{PhDthesis}.}.

-\subsubsection{Refined Swan conductor and extension of the base field}
+\subsection{Refined Swan conductor and extension of the base field}

-In this section we want to analyse what happens to the refined Swan conductor when we take a field extension $L'/L$ of the base field $L$.
-Bright and Newton prove the following result. \begin{lemma} Let $K'/K$ be a finite extension of Henselian discrete valuation fields of ramification index $e$.
+In this section we analyse the behaviour of the refined Swan conductor under field extension of the base field.
+In \cite{BrightNewton} Bright and Newton prove the following result. \begin{lemma} Let $K'/K$ be a finite extension of Henselian discrete valuation fields of ramification index $e$.
 Let $\pi'$ be a uniformiser in $K'$, $F'$ be the residue field of $K'$ and define $\bar{a}\in F'$ to be the reduction of $\pi(\pi')^{-e}$.
 Let $\chi \in \fil_n \br(K)$, and let

 be the restriction map.
 Then $\mathrm{res}(\chi)\in \fil_{en}\br(K')$ and if $\rsw_{n,\pi}(\chi)=(\alpha,\beta)$, then